 By Albert Kibiwott

-The youth are the backbone of all nations.
-Investing and supporting youth entrepreneurs is an inevitable option for governments across Africa.
-Although some countries have made some strides in elevating the youth in business, more grants and affordable loan finance mechanisms should be put in place.
-Most renewable energy sources require high starting capital, which many youth may not afford.
-The regional governments, therefore should chip in and assist these innovative minds by undertaking three key steps: strengthening funding for youth programs, improving capacity building in the energy sector, and expanding the technological know-how in the renewable energy sector in the region.
-Young African leaders should be part of policy discussions that seek to find solutions to high unemployment rates among other challenges.
+Although some countries in Africa have made some strides in investing in the youth, more grants and affordable loan finance mechanisms should be put in place as most of the projects and businesses require high starting capital, which many youths may not afford.
+The regional governments, therefore should chip in and assist these innovative minds by strengthening funding for youth programs, improving capacity building and generally expanding the technological know-how in the region.

 As we advance to the climax of this program, I am happy to have met my expectations of the program, and even beyond.
 I can only look forward to gaining more experience and interacting with many professionals in this field.
 Indeed, the YEEP program has been a big addition to my career development as an electrical and electronic engineer.

 Albert Kibiwott is a trainee in the Youth in Energy Empowerment Program (YEEP) with a background in Electrical and Electronic Engineering and a certificate in cobenefits in renewable energy.
 He has particular interests in renewable energy, entrepreneurship, and sustainable development.
 He currently trains as an Energy Audit Technician with the Institute of Energy Professionals Africa (IEPA) and Eenovators Limited.
 Kibiwott enjoys reading engineering journals and blogs and playing football and scrabble.